-The decision to build a pipeline is triggered if the estimated cost to supply the gas to the lower 48 States is lower than an average of the lower 48 average wellhead price over the planning period of FR\PPLNYR (Appendix E) years Construction is assumed to take FR\PCNSYR (Appendix E) years.
+The decision to build a pipeline is triggered if the estimated cost to supply the gas to the lower 48 States is lower than an average of the lower 48 average wellhead price over the planning period of FR\PPLNYR (Appendix E) years.
+Construction is assumed to take FR\PCNSYR (Appendix E) years.
 Initial pipeline capacity is assumed to accommodate a throughput delivered to Alberta of FR\PVOL (Appendix E).
 The first year of operation, the volume is assumed to be half of its ultimate throughput.
 If the trigger price exceeds the minimum price by FR\PADDTAR (Appendix E) after the initial pipeline is built, then the capacity will be expanded the following year by a fraction (FR\PEXPFAC, Appendix E) of the original capacity.

 The expected cost to move the gas to the lower 48 is set as the sum of the wellhead price, the charge for treating the gas, and the fuel costs (FR\PMINWPR, Appendix E), plus the pipeline tariff for moving the gas to Alberta and an assumed differential between the price in Alberta and the average lower 48 wellhead price (ALB\TO\L48, Appendix E).
-A risk premium is also included to reflect the uncertainties in the necessary capital outlays and in the ultimate selling price (FR\PRISK, Appendix E).
-The cost-of-service based calculation for the pipeline tariff
+A risk premium is also included to largely reflect the expected initial price drop as a result of the introduction of the pipeline, as well as some of the uncertainties in the necessary capital outlays and in the ultimate selling price (FR\PRISK, Appendix E).
+The cost-of-service based calculation for the pipeline